 \subsection{Future work}

-While our experiments are extensive, we intentionally chose simple scenes to demonstrate the utility of MRD as a proof-of-concept.
-Future work could study other environmental aspects (camera position, lighting) and also combinations of scene parameters together.
+We intentionally chose simple scenes to demonstrate the utility of MRD as a proof of concept.
+Future work could study other factors (camera position, lighting) and also combinations of scene parameters together.
 A small but concrete improvement would be to place the object on a ground plane rather than floating it, so that contact shadows and indirect bounces provide additional, physically grounded cues for the optimization.
 Furthermore, more computationally expensive models can be probed.
-PBRD is an active field in computer graphics, and advances in PBDR will help to improve future iterations of MRD.
+PBDR is an active field in computer graphics, and advances in PBDR will help to improve future iterations of MRD.
 In particular, while our shape results more often than not do not meet any criterion for metamerism, integrating recent advances such as \textit{Many Worlds Rendering} \cite{zhangManyWorldsInverseRendering2024} --- which better handles the discontinuous, high-variance gradients that dominate at silhouette boundaries --- may improve the robustness of MRD for complex mesh reconstruction.

 Our work has additional technical limitations.
 First, probing larger NNs is non-trivial; we require sharding the model across multiple GPUs.
 When Mitsuba is involved, inter-process communication is required to send gradients between devices so we can run the backward pass across GPUs.
-Second, we did not mask the environment maps during the optimization process; therefore, a strong cue for the reconstruction might be anchor points around the silhouette of a shape.
-Third, rendered images may represent an out-of-distribution problem for the models we tested; fine-tuning on renderings may improve results.
+Second, rendered images may represent an out-of-distribution problem for the models we tested; fine-tuning on renderings may improve results.
 Finally, because we test our method only on rendered images, one reason the models perform so poorly in shape reconstruction may be that they are not, in general, trained on our scenes.
 Our scenes view objects from unusual views below the object, while in ImageNet, objects are primarily viewed from above or the side.